mageplaza/magento-2-module-creator/README.md

-# Magento 2 module creator by Mageplaza
+# Magento 2 Module Creator by Mageplaza
 The **Magento 2 Module Creator** by Mageplaza is an online tool that help developers creating a module easily with few click.
 Try Mageplaza [Magento](https://magento.com/)  Module Creator.
 This Module creator allows you create separate element in Magento backend and database table.
 You also can add a new entity for your module.